 The report must be published.
 Recommendations must be acted upon.
 In this election, ask what

 your candidates will do to facilitate this.
 After the election, ask your local federal and state member.
+Every Australian student deserves a quality school library with a qualified teacher librarian.

-Help spread the word by signing the petition "A Qualified Teacher Librarian in Every School."
+Help spread the word by signing the petition"A Qualified Teacher Librarian in Every School."

 Further information for Parents at The Hub: Campaign for Quality School Libraries in Australia.